kckoh/cpp_tutorial/Best_practice.md

 #const
 30. Any variable that should not be modifiable after initialization and whose initializer is known at compile-time should be declared as constexpr.
 31. Any variable that should not be modifiable after initialization and whose initializer is not known at compile-time should be declared as const.

+#conditional statement
+32. Don’t add unnecessary == or != to conditions.
+It makes them harder to read without offering any additional value.

+#floating number comparison
+33. Avoid using operator== and operator!= with floating point operands.